“The real heroes of Kilimanjaro.”

 A tough job in harsh conditions, porters often climb Kilimanjaro three times per month.
 Their maximum load is restricted to 20kg by the Kilimanjaro National Park Authority (KINAPA).
-We strictly adhere to this law in keeping with the guidelines of the Kilimanjaro Porters Assistant Project.
 We also make sure our porters are treated and paid fairly and are well-equipped and well-fed on the mountain.

 All Kilimanjaro porters are also members of organisations such as Tanzania Porters Organization (TPO), Kilimanjaro Porters Association (KPA) or the Mount Kilimanjaro Porter Society (MKPS) in order to have a valid license to enter the Kilimanjaro National Park.